The above cartoon was produced by an anonymous cartoonist.

 2-22-08.
 I visited the site where the calls were recorded but didn't have any luck.
 It was muggy and the skeeters were out in force.
 When we heard the calls the other day, my camera wasn't functioning due to moisture condensation.

 2-23-08.
 The visitors kept me on the go this week, and I got sick after getting caught in a downpour.
 With a long drive to Sarasota coming up next week, I decided to take it easy today.
 Although the two calls that I heard late on February 19 were weak, one of them shows up fairly well in a sonogram and has a similar signature to the calls that were recorded that morning.
-I heard three similar calls in the same area the next morning, but there hasn't been anything since then.
+I heard three similar calls in the same area the next morning, but there hasn’t been anything since then.
 I wanted to clarify some details of the sighting on February 16.
 The bird glided in at high speed on fixed wings.
 I got binoculars on it and noticed that it tilted from side to side as if adjusting for a landing.
 I noticed a large white patch on the trailing edge of the top of the wing just before losing it in the trees.
-The bird came in from an angle such that it probably didn't see us at first, and the lighting was excellent.
+The bird came in from an angle such that it probably didn’t see us at first, and the lighting was excellent.
 It might have been a spectacular sighting if I had been a little faster with the binoculars.
-I'm encouraged by the locations of the sighting and the calls relative to each other and to the old hot zone.
+I’m encouraged by the locations of the sighting and the calls relative to each other and to the 2006 hot zone.
 We have a tree rigged not too far from this area.

 2-24-08.
 This morning, I recorded the two calls in the top sonogram in

 this image.
-It was clear that these were Blue Jay calls, and in fact I saw the Blue Jay that was making them.
+It was clear that these were Blue Jay calls, and in fact I saw the bird that was making them.
 The lower sonogram corresponds to the calls that Richard Martin recorded on February 19, which have a Blue Jay quality as well as kent-like characteristics.
 The calls that were recorded today lack variations in pitch (like kents), but the frequencies turn on and off at different times (unlike kents and the kent-like calls that were recorded on February 19).
-Since the frequencies match in the two sonograms, it's now clear that the February 19 calls must have been made by a Blue Jay.
+Since the frequencies match in the two sonograms, it’s now clear that the February 19 calls must have been made by a Blue Jay.

 2-25-08.
 I'm making final preparations for the trip to Florida this morning but hope to make it out this afternoon.
 During a recent visit, Richard Martin obtained